mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 The grid will support localization with a single prop that includes all the translated messages.
 You will be able to follow [this guide](/guides/localization/#locale-text) to use them.

+You can use the `localeText` prop to pass in your own text and translations.
+The default translations are for en_EN.

 {{"demo": "pages/components/data-grid/localization/CustomLocaleTextGrid.js", "bg": "inline"}}

 ## 🚧 RTL Support